0nix/ggj21/twine/transitions.md

 As soon as you close your eyes, you see those two again.

 They are phasing in and out, in and out with the nebula of dust and colors.
 You can still see their features: Their eyes, and their mouths, and their noses.
 You see their arms and legs in one moment, and the other they go away.
 Like they were made of smoke.
 You saw them as big as a tower, and as small as a fly.
-The are stretching onto infinity and escaping the horizon of things you could see.
+They stretched onto infinity and escaped the horizon of things you could see.

 They open their mouths, and once again, the sounds they make are unintelligible.
 They make these long vocal sounds that smell like week-old fish and the gunk that sits on your sink.
+Their faces twist and turn and warp like they were wearing that hideous mask.

 "Are you happy?"
 You hear a voice ask you.